Graduate Student Handbook

 B. Probation, Formal Academic Warnings, Work Plans, and Discontinuation

-C. Discontinuation for Other Reasons, LOAs
+C. Discontinuation for Other Reasons and Leaves of Absence/Matriculation Continued

-Students could face discontinuation from the program for several other reasons in addition to missing essential program deadlines.
+Students face discontinuation from the program for several other reasons in addition to missing essential program deadlines.
 These include (but are not limited to):

-2. Receiving Two formal academic warnings from the graduate program will result in discontinuation from the program.
+3. Receiving Two formal academic warnings from the graduate program will result in discontinuation from the program.

-3. Ten Year Maximum.
+4. Ten Year Maximum.
 The SGS Graduate Student Handbook states: “All students are expected to complete their degrees within 10 years.
 If a student has been enrolled for 10 years without completing the degree, and the student’s continuation beyond 10 years has not been approved under the foregoing process, the student will be informed that he or she has ninety days to show cause why he or she should not be dismissed from the School of Graduate Studies.”

-4. Losing Contact: Any student, including ABDs, who is not in regular contact with their advisor(s) and committee members for a year (2 consecutive semesters) will be viewed as having voluntarily withdrawn from the program.
+5. Losing Contact: Any student, including ABDs, who is not in regular contact with their advisor(s) and committee members for a year (2 consecutive semesters) will be viewed as having voluntarily withdrawn from the program.
 We define regular contact as an in-person meeting, virtual (e.g., Zoom), or phone conversation with follow-up emails at least once each semester between the advisor and student.
 It is the student’s responsibility to stay in contact with their advisor and committee members and to respond to faculty and program administrator inquiries.
 Faculty should keep emails and other records of contact with their advisees, in case a student contests discontinuation.
 Not completing the annual IDP review process is considered as “losing contact”.

 < Previous Section: VIII.
 Faculty & Student Communication and Support | Next Section: X. Forms >